 Why does child marriage happen?

 Child marriage happens because of rampant gender inequality — girls’ lives are not valued the same as boys’ lives.
+It’s a global problem spanning countries, cultures, and religions.
 Within communities, the specific reasons child marriages happen vary but often include: local social norms that continue the practice generation after generation, families struggling with poverty and looking for options for their children, girls lacking educational opportunities, and natural disasters and events stemming from climate change that disrupt families’ lives.